sonic-net/SONiC/doc/audit/security_auditing_HLD.md

 | 0.1 | 08/20/2024  | Mai Bui            | Initial version                   |

 ## Scope
-This section describes the audit enhancement high-level design in SONiC.
+This document describes the audit enhancement high-level design in SONiC.
+The scope of this document focuses on enhancing security auditing in SONiC by monitoring critical system aspects such as configuration changes, user activities, and key system files.
+This includes auditing files like /etc/passwd, network settings, system time changes, and Docker activities to detect unauthorized modifications.

 ## 1. Overview
 This design aims to enhance the auditing capabilities within SONiC operating system using audit daemon (auditd).
 Auditing is the process of recording and analyzing the events that occur on the device.
 Auditing can help to detect unauthorized access, configuration changes, malicious activity, or system errors.
 Auditing can also provide evidence for forensic investigations, compliance audits, or incident response.